 Field Description

 The location of patches Patch file location.
 You can use the patch location command to change the location.

 Slot Member ID.
-If only one CPU is on the device, slot-number is displayed.

 Version Patch version.

 Temporary Number of temporary patches.

 Common Number of common patches.

 Current Total number of patches.

 Running Number of patches in RUNNING state.

 Active Number of patches in ACTIVE state.

 Start-Address Start address of the memory patch area in the memory.